jilloreilly/Console-Finances/README.md

 ## Description

 This webpage showcases the Javascript skills I have gained from Module 4 of the Front-end Web Development Bootcamp.
-Various JavaScript methods have been utilised to analyse the given dataset and the resulting Financial Analysis is output to the console.
+Various JavaScript methods have been utilised to analyse the given dataset and the resulting Financial Analysis is output to the console:

+* The total number of months included in the dataset.

+* The net total amount of Profit/Losses over the entire period.

+* The average of the **changes** in Profit/Losses over the entire period.

+* The greatest increase in Profit/Losses (date and amount) over the entire period.

+* The greatest decrease in Profit/Losses (date and amount) over the entire period.

 ## Usage